Vulvovaginitis is irritation or inflammation of the vulva or vagina.

 Symptoms can last until your child reaches puberty.

 Occasionally your child’s vulva might be itchy if they have eczema or a skin condition called lichen sclerosis, which also affects the vulva.
 If the area is very itchy or your child has pain that’s worse at night in bed, it’s most likely because of worms.

 Does your child need to see a doctor about vulvovaginitis?

-- blood in any discharge from her vagina.
+- blood in any vaginal discharge.

 Treatment for vulvovaginitis

 - Give your child a vinegar bath.
-Add ½ cup of white vinegar to a shallow lukewarm bath and get your daughter to soak in it for 10-15 minutes.
+Add ½ cup of white vinegar to a shallow lukewarm bath and get your child to soak in it for 10-15 minutes.
 Do this for a few days.

-- Putting on clean underwear every day.
+- Put on clean underpants every day.

 - Wipe the bottom from front to back after urinating or pooing.